Pursuit of Nazi collaborators

-The pursuit of Nazi collaborators refers to the post-World War II pursuit and apprehension of individuals who were not citizens of the Third Reich at the outbreak of World War II but collaborated with the Nazi regime during the war.
-Hence, this article does not cover former members of the NSDAP and their fates after the war.
+After World War II, individuals who collaborated with the Nazi regime during the war were pursued and apprehended.
+This article does not cover former members of the Nazi Party — who were not citizens of the Third Reich at the outbreak of World War II — and their fates after the war.

 Background

-There were a number of motives for the apprehension of suspected collaborators.
-The main motives were: revenge for those murdered, especially those murdered on ethnic grounds in the Holocaust (principally among Jews, Poles, and Russians); a desire after the war to see those responsible face justice, and be categorised as criminals by a court of law (See Nuremberg Trials); a means of ensuring that criminal acts done were brought to light and placed on the official record, with evidence, so that they could never be disproven (some of the acts being so unthinkable that denial was plausible); widespread sense that genocide of whole communities and cultures on such a scale was intolerable and must not be left unprosecuted even despite the inadequacy of existing laws; and fear that a "Nazi underground" of some kind existed, such as the mythical ODESSA, which could allow the enemy to somehow regroup for their proclaimed Fourth Reich.
+There were a number of motives for the apprehension of suspected collaborators, including vengeance for Holocaust victims (especially those who were murdered on ethnic grounds such as Jews, Poles, and Russians), bringing criminals to face legal justice (as in the Nuremberg trials), ensuring that the criminality was documented with evidence (with many acts being so unthinkable as to inspire denial), affirming sociocultural intolerance towards genocide (despite the inadequacy of existing laws), and to counter the escapes and resurgence of Nazis (as well as their imitators).

 Means of pursuit

 The pursuit took many forms, both individual and organised.
 Several organisations and individuals (famous Nazi hunters) pursued ex-Nazis or Nazi collaborators who allegedly engaged in war crimes or crimes against humanity.
 Individuals reported seeing someone they recognised, now living under a false identity.
 Specific individuals were named and sought by groups or governments for their crimes during the war.

-Others were subject to after-war spontaneous retaliation in occupied countries, which in some areas led to "witch hunts" for those suspected of having been collaborators, in which vigilantism and summary justice were common.
+Others were subject to postwar spontaneous retaliation in occupied countries, which in some areas led to "witch hunts" for those suspected of having been collaborators, in which vigilantism and summary justice were common.
 After a first period of spontaneous pursuit, provisional governments took the matter into their own hands and brought suspected criminals to court.
 The Nuremberg Trial in Germany judged only the highest German Nazi authorities, and each country prosecuted and sentenced their own collaborationists.
 Pierre Laval in France was judged and sentenced to death, while Philippe Pétain was also sentenced to death, but Charles de Gaulle later commuted that to a life sentence.
-Governments investigated and interrogated people suspected of collaboration, for example the U.S. DOJ Office of Special Investigations.
+Governments investigated and interrogated people suspected of collaboration, for example the United States Department of Justice's Office of Special Investigations.

-Nazi support and escape organisations were infiltrated; the most famous was the ODESSA network, its various "ratlines" and those believed to have aided and abetted them.
-However, many suspected war criminals were also given amnesty, and some reached high positions in post-war administrations (e.g. Maurice Papon, who became Police Prefect of Paris in charge during the Algerian War (1954–62); he was blamed for the 1961 Paris massacre).
+Some Nazis who fled Europe via the ratlines were pursued.
+However, many suspected war criminals were also given amnesty, and some reached high positions in postwar administrations (e.g. Maurice Papon, who became Police Prefect of Paris in charge during the Algerian War (1954–62); he was blamed for the 1961 Paris massacre).
 Others were never even tried, such as Robert de Foy who resumed his position as head of the Belgian State Security Service 1945–1958.